 To top it off, you won't need medication that makes you feel drowsy and spiritless all day long, and you won't have to suffer the terrible side- and after-effects of medication.
 These are the benefits of using coconut oil to treat your flu.

-It generally takes about 5 days to wipe out flu viruses with coconut oil and get your immunity back up to its self-defense state (you can sense its return).
-But you'll need an extra 2–4 days to completely heal from the discomfort to your nose and throat as healing of inflamed tissues (especially the airway wall) normally takes a bit longer.
+It generally takes about 5–7 days to wipe out flu viruses with coconut oil and get your immunity back up to its self-defense state (you can sense its return).
+But you'll need an extra few days to completely recover as healing of inflamed tissues (especially the airway wall) normally takes a bit longer.
 And it gets draggy if you have a slow metabolism.

 How to Kill Your Flu Virus with Coconut Oil?

 Here are the things you should do if you want to cure your flu without suffering from severe flu symptoms.

 #1 – Detect the Onset of Flu Symptoms

 You have to be extremely observant of the onset of flu symptoms signaled by your body.

 It usually begins with an irritating dry throat (sometimes it could happen near the upper throat).
 And you thought it's a sign of thirst.
 So you start drinking lots of water.
 But the dryness just won't go away.